An Introduction to NTFS

 2) Click on the \\. item.
 (If you do not see it, then use the Green Up Arrow button until you get to the highest level possible.)

 3) Click on an NTFS Volume's Drive Letter.
-Note: If you try to open the running Windows OS volume (normally the C: drive); or any volume that has a file/folder opened by any process, 7-Zip will display an error message similar to these:
+Note: If you try to open a PC's active Windows OS volume (normally the C: drive) this way; or any volume that has a file/folder opened by some other process, 7-Zip will display an error message similar to these:

 4) It will take some time for 7-Zip to "Open" all the files in the volume.